themikesirois/themikesirois.github.io/README.md

 # Hi there, welcome to my studio.
-This Repository is intended to function as my sketchbook and portfolio to support my practice as a Systems, and Media Installation artist.
+When this repository was created, it was intended to function as my sketchbook and portfolio to support my practice as a Systems & Media Installation Artist.
+Since then I've retrained as a Information Security Operator, so now this is where I share notes and how-to examples.